watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 # Data Plane
 The Data Plane is designed as follows to satisfy Architecture Principles 1, 3, and 4:

-* End.AN-based Service Segment Provisioning: To achieve in-network processing with SRv6, the data plane utilizes End.AN to handle SRv6-aware functions.
+* End.AN-based Service Segment Provisioning: To achieve in-network processing with SRv6, the data plane utilizes End.AN to handle SR-aware network service functions.
 * SRv6 Policy: Achieving SFC and QoS requirements through the Segment List.
 * Per-Flow Encapsulation Policy: Applying per-flow requirements through the Encapsulation Policy using PBR.